JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-images.md

 }
 ```

-On macOS, the tray icon is placed in the menu bar:
+On macOS, the tray icon appears in the menu bar:

 <img src="compose-desktop-images-tray-icon.png" alt="A tray icon in the macOS menu bar" width="430"/>